jsguerra/simple-vanilla-js-spa-concept/README.md

-# A Simple Vanilla JS Sate Management example
+# A Simple Vanilla JS SAP Concept

-A very simple page with a script written in pure vanilla javascript demonstrating state management and content rendering on page.

-This is just for testing and fun.
+This is just an app experimenting with Single App Page concepts in plain vanilla javascript.